What is cervical cancer?

 Different types of Cervical Cancer

 There are mainly two types of cervical cancer.
-At times cervix cancer can involve both types of cells at times.
+At times cervix cancer can involve both types of cells.
 Cancer in other cervix cells occurs very rarely.

 Cervical is classified into two types: